 Pricing for LivePerson isn’t available on the website.
-If you’re interested in learning more about this AI software and to get a custom quote, schedule an appointment.
+If you’re interested in learning more about this AI software and getting a custom quote, schedule an appointment.

 8. Drift Chatbot (Premium)

-Drift is a multi-pronged communication solution that includes email, video, live chat, and chatbot software.
+Drift is a multi-pronged communication solution that includes email marketing service, video, live chat, and chatbot software.

-Although you can use Drift Chatbot to do mundane tasks on your website like answer common visitor questions and provide basic navigational help around your site, it’s best used to support your sales efforts.
+Although you can use Drift Chatbot to do mundane tasks on your website like answering common visitor questions and providing basic navigational help around your site, it’s best used to support your sales efforts.